 How a Collaborative Divorce Works

 A collaborative divorce is simply a negotiation process.
-Each spouse must hire a Collaboratively Trained attorney to work with him/her throughout the process, advising on legal issues, identifying and prioritizing issues and brain storm creative non-traditional resolutions.
-Every meeting will include both participants and their collaboratively trained attorney unless the parties choose to meet with an ancillary professional without counsel.
+Each spouse must hire a Collaboratively Trained attorney to work with him/her throughout the process, advising on legal issues, identifying and prioritizing problems, and brainstorm creative non-traditional resolutions.
+Every meeting will include both participants and their collaboratively trained attorneys unless the parties choose to meet with an ancillary professional without counsel.

-This is a private process that allows for scheduling mutually convenient times for meetings.
-Generally each collaborative session is no longer than two hours.
+The collaborative is a private process that allows for scheduling mutually convenient times for meetings.
+Generally, each collaborative session is no longer than two hours.

 The role of your collaborative attorney is to act as a guardian of the collaborative process voluntarily selected.
-Your collaborative attorney will guide you with legal information and wise counsel as you engage in interest based conversations that will allow you to actively resolve even the most sensitive issues.
-After reaching a global settlement of all issues, collaborative counsel will draft your mutually agreed upon separation agreement and if children are of issue in the marriage, a parenting plan agreed to be in the best interests of the children.
-The agreements are submitted to the court as a dissolution of marriage proceeding.
-Parties engaging in the collaborative process in Ohio may seek an immediate final hearing and do not need to wait 30 days to schedule a final hearing.
+Your collaborative attorney will guide you with legal information and wise counsel as you engage in interest-based conversations that will allow you to resolve even the most sensitive issues actively.
+After reaching a global settlement of all matters, collaborative counsel will draft your mutually agreed-upon separation agreement.
+If there are children from the marriage, a parenting plan agreed to be in the children’s best interests will be prepared.
+The contracts are submitted to the court as a Dissolution of marriage proceeding.
+Parties engaging in Ohio’s collaborative process may seek an immediate final hearing and do not need to wait 30 days to schedule a final hearing.

 If you’re near Cleveland, Ohio, and are looking for an attorney who can guide you through a collaborative divorce, contact Jonetta J. Kapusta-Dorogi, LLC today.

 Anyone interested in learning more about collaborative process can read many informative articles available at the International Academy of Collaborative Professionals (IACP) website, www.collaborativepractice.com.